• Skip to primary navigation

 Instructions

-• Wash, wipe and sterilise the jars - see notes in the recipe on how to sterilise jars and the lids.
+• Wash, wipe, and sterilize the jars - see notes in the recipe on how to sterilize jars and the jar lids.

-• Start by preparing the syrup.
-Add the water and the sugar to a pot and boil until the liquid becomes thicker.
+• Add the water and the sugar to a pot and boil until the liquid becomes thicker.
 Boil for approximately 10 min on medium/high fire.
-Add the lemon juice and zest (from 1 lemon) as well as the quince seeds/peeps.
+Add the lemon juice and zest (from 1 lemon) as well as the quince seeds/peeps if you choose to add them too.
 Cut the other lemon into slices (halves or quarters) and add to the syrup too.
-Reduce the fire to a low.
+Reduce the fire to low.

 • Wash the quince and cut big chunks around the core.
-Chop or grate the fruit and add to the syrup as you cut or grate the fruit.
-You can add to a bowl but you will need to be pretty swift as they do oxidate fairly fast getting a brownish flesh.
-You may add some lemon juice as you cut.
+Chop the fruit and add to the syrup as you cut or grate the fruit.
+You can add the cut fruit to a bowl but you will need to be pretty swift as they do oxidate fairly fast getting a brownish flesh.
+You may add some lemon juice as you cut these to avoid color changing.

-This also helps to have a feel and know when the syrup consistency is right.
-If you are not sure, spoon some syrup out on a super cool plate- ideally kept in the freezer for at least 10-15 min.
+• If you are not sure if the jam is ready or not, spoon some syrup out on a super cool plate- ideally kept in the freezer for at least 10-15 min.

-Give it a minute or so to cool completely and draw a line using a spoon or your finger in the middle of the syrup patch.
+Give a minute or so for the jam/syrup to get completely cool and draw a line using a spoon or your finger in the middle of the syrup patch.
 If the patch remains separated, your jam is ready.
-If it reunites - it will have to boil the jam for a little longer.
+If it reunites - you will need to continue boiling the jam for a little longer.
+Keep a close eye as it will very quickly caramelize towards the end of the process.

-• When ready ladle the jam into the sterilized jars, seal and place all jars in a corner somewhere where you will be able to cover all with a blanket.
+• When the jam is ready ladle this into the sterilized jars, seal, and place all jars in a corner somewhere where you will be able to cover all with a blanket.
 Keep covered until they have completely cooled.
 Store in a pantry room or cellar.

 Notes